Non-solvable torsion-free virtually solvable groups

 \keywords{Hirsch length, nilpotent, non-solvable, perfect, simple, torsion free, virtually polycyclic}

 \subjclass{20F16}

 We shall consider here the question: {\sl What is the smallest torsion free virtually solvable group which is not solvable?} Here ``smallest" should be interpreted as having minimal Hirsch length.
-Lutowski and Szczepa\'nski have recently shown that 15 is the smallest dimension in which there are non-solvable Bieberbach groups, and have given two explicit examples in this dimension, one with holonomy $A_5=PSL(2,5)$ and another with holonomy $PSL(2,7)$ \cite{LuS}.
+Plesken showed that 15 is the smallest dimension in which there are non-solvable Bieberbach groups \cite{Pl89}, and Lutowski and Szczepa\'nski have given two explicit examples of such groups, one with holonomy $A_5=PSL(2,5)$ and another with holonomy $PSL(2,7)$ \cite{LuS}.
 The question remains open for groups which are not virtually abelian.
-We shall show that if there is such a group $S$ with Hirsch length $h(S)<15$ then $h(S)\geq10$.
-We may assume that $S$ is perfect and that the quotient of $S$ by its solvable radical is $A_5$, $PSL(2,7)$ or $SL(2,8)$, and $h(S)\geq14$ in the latter two cases.
+We may assume that $S$ is finitely generated and perfect, and that the quotient of $S$ by its maximal solvable normal subgroup $\widetilde{S}$ is a minimal simple group.
+We shall show that if there is such a group $S$ with Hirsch length $h(S)<15$ then $h(S)\geq10$ and $S/\widetilde{S}\cong{A_5}$, $PSL(2,7)$ or $SL(2,8)$.
+In the latter two cases $h(S)\geq14$.
 If $S$ is virtually nilpotent then its Fitting subgroup has nilpotency class $\leq3$.
 Our arguments rest upon the groups in question having finite perfect quotients which act effectively on a free abelian group of small rank.
+We shall not consider whether there are examples of Hirsch length 15 other than Bieberbach groups.

-The first section is on notation and terminology, and \S2 contains six lemmas.
-In \S3 we show that the groups of interest to us have crystallographic quotients.
-The next section uses knowledge of the finite subgroups of $GL(k,\mathbb{Z})$ and $Sp(2\ell,\mathbb{Z})$ for $k$ and $\ell$ small \cite{Ki, PP} to find the relevant minimal perfect groups and their representations.
-In \S5 we use some commutative algebra to show that if a torsion free, virtually solvable group $S$ is neither solvable nor virtually nilpotent then $h(S)\geq9$.
-In \S6 we consider the commutator pairing for nilpotent groups, and we apply the work of \S6 in \S7 to torsion free virtually nilpotent groups which are not solvable.
-The condition that $S$ be torsion free is used in some of the early lemmas and in \S5, but is most prominent in \S8, where we show that $h(S)\geq10$, and limit the structure of the Fitting subgroup when $S$ is virtually nilpotent.
+The first section is on notation and terminology, and the next section contains some basic results on crystallographic quotients of finitely generated virtually solvable groups.
+In \S3 we introduce the notion of (minimal) TFNS group, and in \S4 we use knowledge of the finite subgroups of $GL(k,\mathbb{Z})$ and $Sp(2\ell,\mathbb{Z})$ for $k$ and $\ell$ small \cite{Ki, PP} to find the relevant minimal perfect groups and their representations.
+In the next section we show that if $G$ is a finitely generated perfect subgroup of $GL(6,\mathbb{Q})$ which is an extension of a simple group $H$ by a solvable normal subgroup then $H\cong{A_5}$ or $PSL(2,7)$.
+In \S6 we use some commutative algebra to show that if a torsion free, virtually solvable group $S$ is neither solvable nor virtually nilpotent then $h(S)\geq9$.
+In \S7 we consider the commutator pairing for nilpotent groups, and we apply this work in \S8 to torsion free virtually nilpotent groups which are not solvable.
+The condition that $S$ be torsion free is used in some of the early lemmas and in \S6, but is most prominent in \S9, where we show that $h(S)\geq10$, and limit the structure of the Fitting subgroup when $S$ is virtually nilpotent.
 The final brief section contains a few questions.